 Selous Basin, Southern Tanzania

-Delegates will witness incredible geological features that characterize the hydrocarbon potential of the Selous Basin, including the potential source, reservoirs and seal rocks of the Karoo Formation.
-At the same time, they will also see the attractiveness of the Nyerere National Park (formerly Selous Game Reserve), including its diverse wildlife, grasslands and tree species located in the basin and visit the Mwalimu Nyerere Hydroelectric Power project.
+The delegates will also see the attractiveness of the Nyerere National Park the largest National Park in Africa (formerly Selous Game Reserve), including its diverse wildlife, birds, grasslands and tree species located in the basin and be able to visit the Julius Nyerere Hydroelectric Power plant.

 A map showing part of the Nyerere National Park area and routes to be followed (Cartography by Mike Shand)